 One of the most vexing investment decisions you will ever make involves when to exercise your stock options and when to sell the shares.
 This article series will give you the tools for determining that time.

 Your tax return can help you develop your tax-planning strategy for stock options, restricted stock/RSUs, and holdings of company stock.
-Remember that the income tax rates in your 2017 tax return will be different than the new rates that you will use for 2018 projections.
-Make projections for your income, taxes, AMT risk, and use of capital-loss carry-forwards.
+Now that you have filed your first tax return after all the changes under the Tax Cuts & Jobs Act, you can make more accurate projections for the year ahead.
+Consider your future income, taxes, AMT risk, and use of capital-loss carry-forwards.
 Review the details of your stock plan documents to develop a program for option exercises and restricted stock/RSU vesting.

 Your option grant terms and the behavior of your company's stock price are only part of your financial-planning story in volatile markets.
 Equally important is the price movement of what you will buy with the proceeds from an option exercise and stock sale.
 As this article explains, relative changes in price, not absolute changes, are what matter.